o3de/o3de.org/content/docs/userguide/terrain-heightmap-import.md

+description: ' Use one of the supported file formats to import a terrain heightmap into &ALY;. '
+slug: terrain-heightmap-import
+title: Importing a Terrain Heightmap
+---
 # Importing a Terrain Heightmap<a name="terrain-heightmap-import"></a>

 In order to support full, 32\-bit heightmap resolution, use one of the following file formats when you import a heightmap file\.